 This algebra/trigonometry-based course is a study of fundamental physical concepts as applied to engineering technology fields.
 Topics include systems of units, problemsolving methods, graphical analysis, waves, electricity, magnetism, circuits, transformers, motors, and generators.
-Upon completion, student should be able to apply the principles
+Upon completion, student should be able to apply the principles studied to applications in engineering technology fields.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/ or elective course requirement.
+This course may meet the SACS natural science requirement for AGE, AAS, DIP, or CER program.

-PHY 151 College Physics I3204Prerequisites:MAT 161 or MAT 171 or MAT 175Corequisites:None
+PHY 151 College Physics I 2 Prerequisites: MAT 161 or MAT 171 or MAT 175